victorgrein/magnus-ai/README.md

 - **Standardized Communication**: Agents can communicate using a common protocol regardless of their underlying implementation
 - **Interoperability**: Support for agents built with different frameworks and technologies
 - **Well-Known Endpoints**: Standardized endpoints for agent discovery and interaction
-- **Task Management**: Support for task-based interactions between agents
+- **Task Management**: Support for task creation, execution, and status tracking
 - **State Management**: Tracking of agent states and conversation history
 - **Authentication**: Secure API key-based authentication for agent interactions